michael-hartmann/caps/docs/manual/manual.rst

 :math:`\xi_n`, which is called Matsubara spectrum decomposition (MSD).
 Another option is to compute the free energy using Padé spectrum decomposition (PSD).
-PSD is an optimal sum-over-poles expansion scheme, more information can be found in `Hu, Xu, Yan, "Padé spectrum decompositions of quantum distribution functions and optimal hierarchical equations of motion construction for quantum open systems", J. Chem.
+PSD is an optimal sum-over-poles expansion scheme, more information can be found in `J. Hu, M. Luo, F. Jiang, R.-X. Xu, Y. J. Yan, "Padé spectrum decompositions of quantum distribution functions and optimal hierarchical equations of motion construction for quantum open systems", J. Chem.
 Phys.
-133, 101106 (2010)
-<https://doi.org/10.1063/1.3602466>`_.
-The PSD requires less terms to be
-computed compared to the MSD.
+134, 244106 (2010) <https://doi.org/10.1063/1.3602466>`_.
+The PSD requires less terms to be computed compared to the MSD.
 You can tell the program to use PSD with the flag ``--psd``.
 The order is determined automatically to achieve a relative error of the order specified by ``--epsrel``.
 You can also manually set the order using ``--psd-order``.
 Since the automatic determination of the order is not well tested, this option is considered experimental.

 If you are only interested in the high-temperature limit, the flag ``--ht`` will only compute :math:`\log\mathrm{det}(1-\mathcal{M}(0))` and output the